tekknolagi/tekknolagi.github.com/_posts/2024-09-05-min-egraph.md

 constant might unlock some further optimization opportunities elsewhere and there's probably no world in which we care to keep the addition representation of `v2` around.

+But not all compiler rewrites are so straightforward and unidirectional.
+Consider the expression `(a * 2) / 2`, which is the example from the [e-graphs good](https://egraphs-good.github.io/) website and paper.
+A strength reduction pass might rewrite `a * 2` to `a << 1` because left shifts are often faster than multiplications.
+That's great; we got a small speedup.

+Unfortunately, it stops another hypothetical pass from recognizing that expressions of the form `(a * b) / b` are equivalent to `a * (b / b)` and therefore equivalent to `a`.